How To Remove Spray Tan from Your Hands and Feet

 - If there is still spray tan on your feet (or hands) soak a cotton pad with hydrogen peroxide and rub over any remaining color.
 This should remove any color that is left over.

-Over the Counter Sunless Tan Removal Products:
+Sunless Tan Removal Products:

 There are many beauty products formulated just to remove self-tanner.
 Check out the list below.